 - On average, 41% of clicks go to the top 3 paid ads that display on the search results page

 - 85% of those who use the internet use it to find businesses local to their area

-Advertising through Facebook and Instagram
+5) Advertise on Facebook and Instagram

 While it might seem like everyone else is your competitor, that is not necessarily the truth.
 The marketplace will never have just one option (and legally can’t due to monopoly laws), so it can be beneficial to work with others in the industry.